 - Gross Annual Income = $1,200,000

 - Monthly Loan Interest = $35,000

 - Monthly Lease Payments = $10,000

-Using this information and the DTI formula given above, you can now calculate Company T’s debt to income ratio:
+Using this information and the formula given above, you can now calculate Company T’s D/I ratio:

 In this scenario, you can see that almost two thirds of every dollar Company T earns each month is being paid out to service its debt obligations.

 Interpretation & Analysis

 Okay now we're done with the DTI ratio calculation.
 Let's dive into how to use this ratio to evaluate a company's solvency.

 It should be evident that the lower the debt to gross income ratio is, the better, since a lower value means the business in question is using a smaller percentage of its monthly income to repay its debts.